 The Metering Data Provider must manage final substitutions as follows:

-The Metering Data Provider must undertake final metering data substitutions in the instance where a notice has been received from either the responsible person or the Metering Provider detailing a failure of the metering installation and that actual metering data cannot be obtained.
+The Metering Data Provider must undertake final metering data substitutions in the instance where a notice has been received from either the metering coordinator or the Metering Provider detailing a failure of the metering installation and that actual metering data cannot be obtained.

 In the rare instance where validated actual metering data is unexpectedly recovered from the metering installation and a final substitution has been undertaken in accordance with clause 1.7.3(a), the Metering Data Provider must replace the final substituted metering data with the actual metering data and maintain a record of the reason and instance.